SpeedyE1780/TheGuarden/README.md

 # Overview
 The Guarden is a tower defence game with the addition of farming and life-sim elements.
 # Installation
+Go to this page on [Itch.io](https://big-bad-prawn-games.itch.io/the-guarden)
+Download the ZIP file
-Go to this page on [Itch.io](https://big-bad-prawn-games.itch.io/the-guarden) Extract the zip and run the executable "The Guarden"
+Extract the Zip and run the executable "The Guarden"
 # Controls

 ## Keyboard: